Gabriella Cilmi at Soho House

 Photo: Teesha Ite

-For further information about Gabriella Cilmi and future events visit here.
+For further information and future events visit Gabriella Cilmi’s website here.

 Watch our interview with Gabriella Cilmi here: